-The functional component of capacity building plan required deep involvement of CSC e-Governance Services Limited as the training module on following to be prepared in consultation with officials of CSC e-Governance Services Limited.
-Considering the similarity of target audience, out of the five functional interventions identified, following three may be clubbed with the behavioral component under train the trainer model.
+The functional component of capacity building plan required deep involvement of CSC e-Governance Services Limited as the training module on following to be prepared in consultation

-- a) Awareness of Incentivized schemes for VLEs - b) Technical capacity building - c) Alternative means to provide the service

-Video snippets may be developed for the mentioned three aspects and made available to the VLEs in their VLE portal.
+- a.
+Awareness of Incentivized schemes for VLEs - b.
+Technical capacity building - c.
+Alternative means to provide the service - d.
+Video snippets may be developed for the mentioned three aspects and made available to the VLEs in their VLE portal